smarthug/busbusters/README.md

 # BusBusters
-minimal bus route bookmark manager
+minimal bus route bookmark manager webapp for mobile

 ## Motivation
 When I go to work , I had to tab at least 4 times to get the bus info.
 Now it only needs two tabs.